-- > per capita income - level of education based on the adult literacy rate - > the average number of years of schooling of adults of human development.
+- > per capita income - level of education based on the adult literacy rate - > the average number of years of schooling of adults

+An HDI of below 0.5 are considered to have a low level of human development, a score of 0.5 to 0.79 a medium level of development and those with values of 0.8 and above are considered to have a high level of human development.
 Clearly, the highest Human Development Index in the study area is prevalent in the Groblersdal Magisterial District where the Human Development Index increased from 0.53 in 1996 to 0.56 in 2005.
 This figure is significantly higher than the index for Moutse magisterial District (0.45) and the Hlogotlou Magisterial District (0.47).
 The comparative provincial Human Development Index in 2005 was 0.51.